sodiumjoe/nvim-highlite/README.md

 ## Usage

-This repository in itself is an example of how to use `nvim-highlite`.
+This repository in itself is an example of how to use `nvim-sodium`.
 Aside from this, the following colorschemes are built using `nvim-highlite`:

 * [nord-lite](https://github.com/NarutoXY/nvim-highlite)
 * [nvim-deus](https://github.com/tandy1229/nvim-deus)